 When we say giving is worship to God, we mean it.
 We aren't pressuring you to give, nor will we ever.
 We may inspire and encourage you to grow in your giving, but we will do our best to avoid anything of "pressuring."
 That said, once you've determined your percentage and decided to give in worship, God will be honored as your giving to Him is truly worship from your heart.

 Now regarding your question about the money being collected for God’s people in Jerusalem.
 You should follow the same procedure I gave to the churches in Galatia.
 On the first day of each week, you should each put aside a portion of the money you have earned.
 Don’t wait until I get there and then try to collect it all at once.
 (1 Cor 16:1-2)

-Week in and week out, as they earned money, they set it apart (consecrated it) to the Lord in worship.
-However and whenever you earn income: weekly, bi-weekly, monthly, etc. It is a best practice to also consitently give a percentage back in worship to God first.
+Week in and week out, as the Christians in Corinth and Galatia earned money, they set it apart (consecrated it) to the Lord in worship.
+However and whenever you earn income: weekly, bi-weekly, monthly, etc. It is a best practice to also consistently give a percentage back in worship to God first.